ucan-wg/spec/README.md

 Each direct delegation leaves the ability at the same level or diminishes it.
 The only exception is in "rights amplification," where a delegation MAY be proven by one-or-more proofs of different types if part of the resource's semantics.

-Note that delegation is a separate concept from invocation [§2.8](#28-invocation).
+Note that delegation is a separate concept from [invocation].
 Delegation is the act of granting a capability to another, not the act of using it (invocation), which has additional requirements.

 ## 2.8 Attenuation